PredatorFeesh/airswap_backend/README.md

 Auth based actions

- -Register an account
+- Register an account
- -Login to my account
+- Login to my account
- -Log out of my account
+- Log out of my account
- -Update my profile
+- Update my profile
- -Update my listing
+- Update my listing
- -Open my listing
+- Open my listing
- -Close my listing
+- Close my listing

 Swap based actions

- -Follow a city
+ - Follow a city
- -Unfollow a city
+ - Unfollow a city
- -View listings of a given city
+ - View listings of a given city
- -View listings in cities that I liked
+ - View listings in cities that I liked
- -Visit the profile and listing of any listing I see -Request to swap with someone else
+ - Visit the profile and listing of any listing I see
+ - Request to swap with someone else
- -Remove request to swap with someone else
+ - Remove request to swap with someone else
- -View all the requests I sent
+ - View all the requests I sent
- -View all the requests I received
+ - View all the requests I received

 ## References Used